-You will need to declare the vehicle with the customs authority at the port of entry.
+In order to drive a vehicle into Russia, you will need to declare the vehicle with the customs authority at the point of entry.
 You can bring a vehicle into Russia without paying import taxes for a maximum period of 1 year.

-Don’t leave your sleeping compartment unoccupied as some compartments only have a simple lock on the sliding door.
+Don’t leave your sleeping compartment unoccupied, as some compartments only have a simple lock on the sliding door.
 On some trains there may be an additional security device, which can be attached to the fitted handle/lock unit.
 There may also be a steel switch at head-height on the door panel which, when pulled down, prevents the closed door from being slid open.

 The volume and quantity of liquids, gels, aerosols, creams or pastes you can carry in your hand luggage when going through airport screening facilities throughout Russia is limited.
-For more information, please refer to the Federal Air Transport Agency website (in Russian), or consult your airline.
+For more information, please refer to the Federal Air Transport Agency (in Russian), or consult your airline.

 The FCO can’t offer advice on the safety of individual airlines.
-However, the International Air Transport Association publishes a list of registered airlines that have been audited and found to meet a number of operational safety standards and recommended practices.
+The International Air Transport Association publishes a list of registered airlines that have been audited and found to meet a number of operational safety standards and recommended practices.
 This list is not exhaustive and the absence of an airline from this list doesn’t necessarily mean that it is unsafe.

 Travel by helicopter is often used in more remote areas of Russia, including in the oil and gas industry.
 In recent years there have been helicopter crashes with multiple fatalities.
 A helicopter crashed shortly after take-off near Igarka in August 2018, killing all on board.
 Be aware of the increased risk of travel by helicopter and satisfy yourself of the operator’s safety record.